bagustris/octave-tutorial/_episodes/04-cond.md

 > ## True and False Statements
 >
 > `1` and `0` aren't the only values
-> in MATLAB that are true or false.
+> in Octave that are true or false.
 In fact, *any* value
 > can be used in an `if` or `elseif`.
 After reading and
 > running the code below, explain what the rule is for
 > which values that are considered true and which are